MDRCS/grokking-kubernetes/README.md

     people relying on defaults (either by convention or consciously) will always be surprised when a default value changes.
 We have to communicate the change, and the user of such an application probably has to modify the calling code as well.

+    Configuration Resource

+    Problem
+    One significant disadvantage of the EnvVar Configuration pattern is that it’s suitable for only a handful of variables and simple configurations.
+Another one is that because environment variables can be defined in various places, it is often hard to find the definition of a variable.
+And even if you find it, you can’t be entirely sure it is not overridden in another location.
+    For example, environment variables defined within a Docker image can be replaced during runtime in a Kubernetes Deployment resource.
+    Often, it is better to keep all the configuration data in a single place and not scattered around in various resource definition files.
+But it does not make sense to put the con‐ tent of a whole configuration file into an environment variable.
+So some extra indi‐ rection would allow more flexibility, which is what Kubernetes Configuration Resources offer.

+    Solution
+    Kubernetes provides dedicated Configuration Resources that are more flexible than pure environment variables.
+These are the ConfigMap and Secret objects for general- purpose and sensitive data, respectively.
+    We can use both in the same way, as both provide storage and management of key- value pairs.
+When we are describing ConfigMaps, the same can be applied most of the time to Secrets too.
+Besides the actual data encoding (which is Base64 for Secrets), there is no technical difference for the use of ConfigMaps and Secrets.
+    Once a ConfigMap is created and holding data, we can use the keys of a ConfigMap in two ways:
+    • As a reference for environment variables, where the key is the name of the envi‐ ronment variable.
+    • As files that are mapped to a volume mounted in a Pod.
+The key is used as the filename.

+    Example 19-1.
+ConfigMap resource
+        apiVersion: v1
+        kind: ConfigMap
+        metadata:
+          name: random-generator-config
+        data:
+          PATTERN: Configuration Resource
+          application.properties: |
+            # Random Generator config
+            log.file=/tmp/generator.log
+            server.port=7070
+          EXTRA_OPTIONS: "high-secure,native"
+          SEED: "432576345"
+        ConfigMaps can be accessed as environment variables and as a mounted file.
+We recommend using uppercase keys in the ConfigMap to indicate an EnvVar usage and proper filenames when used as mounted files.

+    We see here that a ConfigMap can also carry the content of complete configuration files, like the Spring Boot application.properties in this example.
+You can imagine that for a nontrivial use case, this section could get quite large!

+    Example 19-2.
+Create a ConfigMap from a file kubectl create cm spring-boot-config \ --from-literal=JAVA_OPTIONS=-Djava.security.egd=file:/dev/urandom \ --from-file=application.properties